605% More Organic Social Traffic with Just 10 Posts

 How to Make Good Content for Biotech Companies

-Good content needs to be useful, unique, ultra-specific and ideally provide a sense of urgency.
+Good content needs to be useful, unique and ultra-specific.
+If you can add a sense of urgency you win the game.

 • Before: Frequent posts with a broad, generic focus (mostly internal updates or scientific articles).